Code of Conduct, Terms, Conditions, & Policies

 Pets, Animals & Service Animals

-Absolutely no animals or pets are allowed at Apogaea, unless the animal is registered for service with legitimate paperwork and a service vest.
+Absolutely no animals or pets are allowed at Apogaea, unless the animal is registered for service.
 In these cases, the following terms & conditions apply:

 • Service animals are allowed if trained to perform tasks to aid a person with a disability.

-• Service animals cannot be a safety issue or acting aggressively.
+• Service animals cannot be a safety issue or act aggressively.

-• If the service animal or handler breaks any of these ADA standards of service animal behavior, they may be asked to leave the event.
+• Service animals or handlers who break any of these ADA standards may be asked to leave the event.

 Warnings and Disinvitation/Watch List Policy